 You remember last year when we shared Shelley’s recipe for her scrumptious Easy Cranberry Sauce with Apples, Pecans and Pineapple (5 Minutes and No Cooking!) … right?

-Even before we’d finished the pictures for our original cranberry sauce, we’d made a note on the calendar to share cranberry crostini for this year (as we happily wiped crostini crumbs off our chins and grabbed for more).
+Even before we’d finished the pictures for our original cranberry sauce, we’d made a note on the calendar to share cranberry dip … with goat cheese! … for this year (as we happily wiped cracker crumbs off our chins and grabbed for more).

-You probably know that Shelley and I essentially share a brain, so it should come as no surprise that we both had the exact same idea to make Cranberry and Goat Cheese Crostini last year to share with our families on Thanksgiving.
-It was just like I pictured … loads of our loved ones (mine in PA, and Shelley’s in OH) enjoying each other’s company over a delicious cranberry appetizer.
+You probably know that Shelley and I essentially share a brain, so it should come as no surprise that we both had the exact same idea to make Cranberry Dip with Goat Cheese last year to share with our families on Thanksgiving.
+It was just like I pictured … loads of our loved ones (mine in PA, and Shelley’s in OH) enjoying each other’s company over a delicious cranberry dip appetizer.
 Ahhh … perfection.

-The only difference was that when we each separately created this yummy treat before the big meal – I made each crostini individually, while Shelley combined the goat cheese and cranberry sauce and let everyone spread the mixture themselves.
+The only difference was that when we each separately created this yummy treat before the big meal – I made my dip into individual crostini, while Shelley combined the goat cheese and cranberry sauce into a big bowl of dip, and let everyone spread the mixture themselves.

 Friends … it’s delicious either way.
 Trust me.

-Since cranberries are unofficially the official fruit of fall, this appetizer is literally begging to be made next week and shared at your Thanksgiving feast.
+Since cranberries are unofficially the official fruit of fall (which is when they’re harvested), this appetizer dip is literally begging to be made next week and shared at your Thanksgiving feast.
 It’s a special little way to let your family know how much you care.
 (And to keep them from getting the hungry-grumpies before the potatoes are mashed!)

 Have a Happy Thanksgiving, loyal THKers!
 We count you among our blessings, and are so thankful for you!

 Love the Recipe? • Were My Tips Helpful?